Computational audiology: Computational models of hearing, speech and auditory perception

 For decades, phenomenological & biophysical (computational) models have been developed to simulate characteristics of the human auditory system.
 Examples include models of the mechanical properties of the basilar membrane, the electrically stimulated cochlea, middle ear mechanics, bone conduction, and the central auditory pathway.
 Saremi et al. (2016) compared 7 contemporary models including parallel filterbanks, cascaded filterbanks, transmission lines and biophysical models.
-More recently, convolutional neural networks (CNNs) have been constructed and trained that can replicate human auditory function or to reproduce complex cochlear mechanics with high accuracy.
+More recently, convolutional neural networks (CNNs) have been constructed and trained that can replicate human auditory function or complex cochlear mechanics with high accuracy.
 Although inspired by the interconnectivity of biological neural networks, the architecture of CNNs is distinct from the organization of the natural auditory system.

 e-Health / mHealth (connected hearing healthcare, wireless- and internet-based services)

-Online pure-tone threshold audiometry (or screening) tests, electrophysiological measures, for example distortion-product OAEs (DPOAEs) and speech-in-noise screening tests are becoming increasingly available as a tools to promote awareness and enable accurate early identification of hearing loss across ages, monitor the effects of ototoxicity and/or noise, and guide ear and hearing care decisions and support to clinicians.
+Online pure-tone threshold audiometry (or screening) tests, electrophysiological measures, for example distortion-product otoacoustic emissions (DPOAEs) and speech-in-noise screening tests are becoming increasingly available as a tools to promote awareness and enable accurate early identification of hearing loss across ages, monitor the effects of ototoxicity and/or noise, and guide ear and hearing care decisions and provide support to clinicians.
 Smartphone-based tests have been proposed to detect middle ear fluid using acoustic reflectometry and machine learning.
 Smartphone attachments have also been designed to perform tympanometry for acoustic evaluation of the middle ear eardrum.
-Low-cost earphones attached to smartphones have also been prototyped to help detect the faint otoacoustic emissions from the cochlea and perform new-born hearing screening.
+Low-cost earphones attached to smartphones have also been prototyped to help detect the faint otoacoustic emissions from the cochlea and perform neonatal hearing screening.

 Big data and AI in audiology and hearing healthcare

-Collecting large numbers of audiograms (e.g. the NIOSH or NHANES databases) provides researchers opportunities to find patterns of hearing status in the population or to train AI systems that can classify audiograms.
-Machine learning can be used to predict the relationship between multiple factors e.g. predict depression based on self-reported hearing loss or the relation between genetic profile and self-reported hearing loss.
-Hearing aids and wearable provide the option to monitor the soundscape of the user or log the usage patterns which can be used to automatically recommend settings that are expected to benefit the user.
+Collecting large numbers of audiograms (e.g. from databases from the National Institute for Occupational Safety and Health or NIOSH or National Health and Nutrition Examination Survey or NHANES) provides researchers with opportunities to find patterns of hearing status in the population or to train AI systems that can classify audiograms.
+Machine learning can be used to predict the relationship between multiple factors e.g. predict depression based on self-reported hearing loss or the relationship between genetic profile and self-reported hearing loss.
+Hearing aids and wearables provide the option to monitor the soundscape of the user or log the usage patterns which can be used to automatically recommend settings that are expected to benefit the user.